Autologous and Autogenous Vaccines

 Autologous vaccines are veterinary biologics prepared using pathogens and/or antigens isolated from an infected animal and used only for the particular animal.

 Autogenous vaccines are veterinary biologics prepared using pathogens and/or antigens isolated from infected animals in a particular farm.
 These are then administered for the prevention of the disease for the same farm animals or nearby farms.
+In case of administration of nearby farms, there should be an epidemiological linkage between the farms to establish application of the same autogenous vaccine.

 |Countries where production IS ALLOWED*||Countries where production IS NOT ALLOWED|